Jack the Lad: Disbandment and reformation

 With no great commercial success forthcoming the band were dropped by Charisma and moved to United Artists.
 Cowe left shortly before the group recorded their final album, 'Jackpot', (1976).
 The need for success pushed this closer to pop and rock territory than its predecessors, with only two traditional tracks.
 With Cowe having left, Mitchell assumed the main songwriting duties contributing six tracks, the remaining two being cover versions, It featured Andy Bown on keyboards, and a brass section on some tracks.
 Despite the return to a more commercial sound chart success still eluded them.
 The 'Jackpot' UK tour in Sep/Oct '76, bizarrely coupled with the NZ punk/goth orientated Split Enz did neither act any favours.

 Laidlaw left to join Radiator and the group disbanded soon afterward.
 Lindisfarne had split in early 1975, but Clements, Cowe and Laidlaw continued to join founder members Alan Hull and Ray Jackson to play Christmas concerts in their native Newcastle upon Tyne each year, and the response was so positive in 1977 that the original five reformed the following year and continued to record and perform until 2003.
 As a result of the continued interest, Jack the Lad's albums were eventually released as CDs.
-Following this in 1993 Jack The Lad re-formed in as both the original band running side-by-side with their Lindisfarne commitments, and as a festival act which included Mitchell, Fairburn and Murray.
+Following this in 1993 Jack The Lad re-formed in as both the original band running side-by-side with their Lindisfarne commitments, and as a festival act which included Mitchell, Fairbairn and Murray.